thgautham/th-gautham.github.io/_pages/about.md

 My hobbies vary widly.
 Currently I particapate in Obstacle Races and I'm training for the Beast and Sprint race courses.
 I try to keep up with the weekly technological advances in the AI/GPU front.
 For more details, take a look at my resume and reach out to me on LinkedIn.

-I currently live in the Bay Area, where I work on a number of projects for the Global Delivery Team at a Technology consulting company.
+I currently live in the Bay Area, where I work on a number of projects for the Global Delivery Team.
 {: .text-justify}